Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: Introduction

 In this study, we take a new approach to tackle the issues by considering auxiliary constraint conditions for QUBO.
 That is, we extract conditions that the optimal solution must satisfy, consider them as constraint conditions, and add them to the QUBO objective function as penalties.
 By taking appropriate penalty terms and their coefficients, the quadratic terms in the objective function are reduced without changing the optimum.
 The above process should have two effects.
 First, the auxiliary penalties simplify the energy landscape associated with the QUBO problem, allowing an efficient search for a near-optimal solution via Ising machines.
-Second, the graph associated with the QUBO problem becomes sparse by the reduction of quadratic terms, thereby reducing the number of variables added by minor embedding.
-Reduction of the number of additional variables for minor embedding would result in alleviating the degradation of Ising machine performance and in improving embeddability of QUBO problems of large size.
+Second, the graph associated with the QUBO problem is made sparse by reducing quadratic terms, thereby reducing the number of variables added by minor-embedding.
+Reduction of the number of additional variables for minor-embedding should result in alleviating the degradation of Ising machine performance and improving the embeddability of large QUBO problems.
 Therefore, establishing such an approach is expected to mitigate the aforementioned issues on Ising machines.

-We propose \emph{linearization via ordering variables} of QUBO problems, a method realizing the above process by considering ordinal conditions of precedence on binary variables as auxiliary constraints.

-The proposed method consists of the following two steps.
-Step~1 is \emph{ordering variables}, that is, to find an order of variables from a given optimization problem so that corresponding constraints preserve the optimum.
-By considering a sufficient condition for the requirement, we develop a general strategy and fast algorithm for extracting a valid order.
+We propose \emph{linearization using variable posets (partially ordered sets)} for QUBO, a method realizing the above process by considering ordinal conditions of precedence on binary variables as auxiliary constraints.
+The proposed method consists of two steps.
+Step~1 is \emph{extracting variable posets}, that is, to find a partial order of variables from a given optimization problem so that corresponding constraints preserve the optimum.
+By considering a sufficient condition for the requirement, we develop a general strategy and fast algorithm for extracting a valid partial order.
 Step~2 is \emph{linearization} of the QUBO problem with auxiliary penalties corresponding to the extracted order.
 Overall, the proposed method is expected to mitigate the issues for Ising machines with feasible computational complexity.

 We conduct experiments on synthetic QUBO problems and multi-dimensional knapsack problems (MKPs) to validate the effects of the proposed method.
-The results show that the proposed method effectively mitigates the defects of minor embedding of introducing additional variables and substantially improves Ising machine performance on the benchmark MKP instances.
+The results show that the proposed method effectively mitigates the defects of minor-embedding of introducing additional variables and substantially improves Ising machine performance on the benchmark MKP instances.